 You must start by identifying your operational needs, then understanding your audience.
 You have to ask yourself: which data best addresses the specific questions of interest?
 As organizations and professional fields are very diverse, the way the dashboard is configured will have to accommodate their different needs and backgrounds.

 Create a screen or a tab for each data query.
 Too often dashboards are full of irrelevant data.
-The problem with these dashboards are that they do not portray a clear message.
-Your user doesn’t need to see all of datas which are available.
-They only need to see information that they can use for their tasks.
+The problem with these dashboards is that they do not portray a clear message.
+Your user doesn’t need to see all of the data which are available.
+They only need to see the information that they can use for their tasks.
 Therefore it is your job to organize the data for them.